DRehan003/Frequency_Analysis_Webacy/README.md

-<h1> Frequency And Correlation Analysis of Smart Contract Vulnerabilities </h1>
+<h1> Frequency of Smart Contract Vulnerabilities </h1>

+Objective: Document the occurrence rates of each risk tag across the dataset, providing a clear quantification of the most prevalent vulnerabilities. <br>

 Essential Terminology:
 - __Smart Contract__: A self-executing program  stored on blockchain that automatically carries out an agreement when certain conditions are met without needing a middleman. <br>